sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/philosophy.md

 ## Leave decisions up to developers and their users.
 SYRF is unopinonated.

 The SYRF APIs are not intended to be used by the average sailor/kite/wing/foiler/boarder.
 Rather, the APIs should be used by software companies who understand their markets.
-As such, SYRF does not determine how trophys should be calculated for instance, or who should be ranked together in a leaderboard.
+As such, SYRF does not determine how trophies should be calculated for instance, or who should be ranked together in a leaderboard.
 Neither do the APIs use existing terminology wherever possible.
 The SYRF API does not have a concept for things like "class", "division", "race" or "regatta".
 Rather, the SYRF APIs use specific data model objects with precisely defined meanings, such as a `BoatParticipantGroup`.
 Developers can create and subscribe to any combination of these models in order to make their products useful to their end users or customers.